tcltk/tcl/doc/markdown/TclZlib.md

 : A boolean value describing whether a CRC of the header is computed.
 Note that the **gzip** program does *not* use or allow a CRC on the header.

 **filename**
 : The name of the file that held the uncompressed data.
-This should not contain any directory separators, and should be sanitized before use on decompression with **file tail**.
+This should not contain any directory separators, and should be sanitized before use on decompression with [file tail][file].

 **os**
 : The operating system type code field from the header (if not the "unknown" value).
 See RFC 1952 for the meaning of these codes.
 On compression, if this is absent then the field will be set to the "unknown" value.